Department of Political Science

 Baker, Andrew B.

-Professor, Chair; PhD, University of Wisconsin–Madison
+Professor, Visiting Professor; PhD, University of Wisconsin–Madison

 Bayard de Volo, Lorraine M.